 With browsers, one aspect to look at is whether the software is open source.

 Safari has decent privacy features.
 It can block trackers and run tabs in sandboxes, which helps prevent the spread of malicious code.
 But some parts of Safari are closed source.
 This means there’s a lack of transparency, and we have to trust Apple to respect user privacy and security.
 Apple was also exposed for its involvement in the NSA’s PRISM program, in which the U.S. government gained access to data.
 Though this was admittedly nearly a decade ago, it might give some people pause.

 Like Safari, a privacy-focused browser like Brave can block trackers and ads natively and protects your data from third parties by running analytics on the device.
 Based on the Chromium source code (the same code that runs Chrome), Brave is open source.
 Brave also lets you use Tor.
-Other browsers that have a privacy focus include Firefox, Tor Browser, and the upstart Neeva.
+Other browsers that have a privacy focus include Firefox and Tor Browser.

 When it comes to email, the factor to consider is strength of encryption—i.e., how hard it is for a third party to read your emails.
 Like many popular email services, iCloud Mail does not offer end-to-end encryption for emails.
 This means Apple has access to your emails.